jnicholz/RPSLS/README.md

 - [ ] Tailwind (try to do it entirely in Tailwind; RARE and MINIMAL overrides with CSS are allowed)
 - [ ] Node/Express
 - [ ] Netlify hosted

-### Game Requirements
-- [ ] 3rd user can join a game in progress as comentator
-Gameplay -
-- [ ] Game is best of 7
-- [ ] if Player disconnects, disconnected is counted as a loss
-- [ ] if Player Disconnects, remaining has no change in stats Player Actions
-- [ ] Can choose Rock, Paper, Scisors, Lizard, or Spok
-- [ ] Can send emoticons
-- [ ] Can Send Text message
-- [ ] Speech recording

 ### Performance
 - [ ] Must be able to handle 1000 simultanious games